SAoME/gb-toolbox/README.md

 * **v0.10:** Remove placeholder shortcodes.
 * **v0.11:** Add a few optimizations to the Flagged Submissions table including links to submission profile, history and withhold conversation.
 * **v0.12:** Switched Profile and Flags links in Flagged Submissions table.
 Main link will point to the submission's profile now, and a flag link will be added next to it instead.
+* **v0.13:** Added optimizations to ModLog table to avoid layout stretching.
+Long username links are now truncated and have a title attribute to reveal full username on mouse hover.